saifmukhtar/kinetic/docs/src/whitepaper.md

 We are left with an architectural impasse: a truly decentralized namespace cannot survive without friction, but defining that friction as **money** recreates Web2 rent-extraction, and defining it as **identity** destroys the user experience.

 The Kinetic Protocol abandons both.
-By defining \\(c\\) strictly as un-parallelizable time and kinetic computation, we return to the purest form of permissionless security.
+By defining $c$ strictly as un-parallelizable time and kinetic computation, we return to the purest form of permissionless security.

 ---